Can You Pray in Hagia Sophia? (2024)

 • 2020 – Mosque status restored again.
 Free entrance for all

-• 2024 – Mosque on ground floor, museum on upper-floor galleries.
+• 2024 – Mosque on the ground floor, a museum on upper-floor galleries.
 Free for Muslims, paid for tourists.

 Rules changed significantly in January 2024.
 There are now two entrances to Hagia Sophia: one for Muslims intending to pray and one for non-muslims that leads to the upper gallery.